-- Alcohol acts as a muscle relaxant – In order to remain healthy and strong, your spine needs proper support from the muscles in your back, abdomen, pelvis and buttocks (what is commonly called the “core”).
-Drinking alcohol relaxes these muscles, which means that the spine may not be properly supported until the effects of the alcohol wear off.
+- Alcohol acts as a muscle relaxant.
+In order to remain healthy and strong, your spine needs proper support from the muscles in your back, abdomen, pelvis and buttocks (what is commonly called the core).
+Drinking alcohol relaxes these muscles, which means that the spine may not be properly supported until the effects of alcohol wear off.

 If you find that drinking alcohol causes an increase in your neck or back pain, consider these strategies to reduce or eliminate your alcohol consumption:

-- If you use alcohol to deal with depression, seek the help of a mental health professional and Alcoholics Anonymous to find alternate ways to cope with your situation.
+- If you use alcohol to deal with depression, seek the help of a mental health professional and Alcoholics Anonymous (AA) to find alternate ways to cope with your situation

-If you think you may have a serious problem with alcohol use, there are a number of support and treatment options.
-Talk to your physician about the effects of your alcohol use and which treatments are right for your lifestyle.
+If you think you may have a serious problem with alcohol use, there are many support and treatment options.
+Talk to your doctor about the effects of your alcohol use and which treatments are right for your lifestyle.

 If your symptoms become unbearable and your doctor suggests surgery as an option to alleviate your neck or back pain, contact Laser Spine Institute today.
 Our procedures offer a safer and effective alternative to traditional open back surgery^ and have helped more than 75,000 patients to date find relief for their chronic pain.